AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 - Tags (case-insensitive duplicate constraints)
 - Pin/Unpin (global cap)
 - Wishlist/Blacklist (mutual status exclusivity + conflict resolution)
-- Compare (Multiple index validation)
+- Compare (multiple index validation)

 These added complexity required more intricate design and testing to ensure correctness and a good user experience.
 Parser complexity is also higher with different commands requiring [different parsing strategies](#argument-processing-helper-classes) (prefix-based and positional/whitespace-based), needing careful integration to maintain consistency and usability.

 ##### Reuse and effort savings

 - We reused a substantial portion of AB3’s architecture and scaffolding: the Logic/Model/Storage layering, command pattern and parsing framework, Jackson-based JSON storage, JavaFX UI skeleton, Gradle configuration, the documentation site structure.
-This reuse enable us to focus on the features we wanted to build rather than reinventing the foundational architecture.
+This reuse enabled us to focus on the features we wanted to build rather than reinventing the foundational architecture.
 - Concrete examples of reuse/adaptation:
     - Storage and JSON pipeline (Jackson) were extended to accommodate richer `Foodplace` fields without redesigning the persistence layer.
     - The command pattern and parser framework were adapted to implement new commands with custom parsing logic while preserving the overall flow.